Textualize/textual/docs/guide/CSS.md

 ### Using multiple CSS files

-You can also set the `CSS_PATH` class variable to a list of paths, and they'll be loaded in order.
+You can also set the `CSS_PATH` class variable to a list of paths.
+Textual will combine the rules from all of the supplied paths.

 ### Why CSS?